janhoy/osd-repro/README.md

 1. Check out this repository or download the zip file and unzip it

-2. Start the demo (you need Python3 installed)
+2. Start the demo

        python3 iiif_server.py

+   Alternatively, if you don't have python installed, start a docker image:

+       docker run --rm -t -p 3000:3000 cominvent/osd-repro

 3. Open a browser to http://localhost:3000/